Making your research outputs openly available helps to widen exposure to your research and can provide a number of other benefits:

 What does this mean for you?

 The University has an Open Access Support fund that can help you pay for an Article Processing Charge once your paper has been accepted.

-If your research output is in a different format (e.g. a monograph, a chapter in an edited book, a performance or a patent) you are not required to make it open access under either the University of Salford or HEFCE policies.
-However, we do recommend that you make your research output open access if you can, and HEFCE intends to recognise institutions that go beyond the minimum requirements of their policy in the next REF.
+If your research output is in a different format (e.g. a monograph, a chapter in an edited book, a performance or a patent) you are not required to make it open access under either the University of Salford or REF policies.
+However, we do recommend that you make your research output open access if you can, and the next REF intends to recognise institutions that go beyond the minimum requirements of their policy.